-Tassal is the most significant aquaculture business in Australia by volume and market share.
-With products found in fishmongers and supermarkets around the country, the Tasmanian firms committed to leading the salmon farming industry by example.
+Tassal is the most significant aquaculture business in Australia by volume and market share with products found in fishmongers and supermarkets around the country.

-WWF has worked with Tassal since 2012, offering expert advice on its sustainability strategy and guiding the company as it implemented audited standards of sustainable practice.
+From 2012 to 2018, WWF worked with Tassal to offer expert advice on its sustainability strategy and guided the company on its commitments to standards of sustainable practice.

 Aquaculture – the farming of sea or freshwater food, including animals and plants – will play an increasingly important role in feeding the world as our population and wealth grows.
 With good management and operational practices, aquaculture can be practiced sustainably to reduce its environmental impact.

 WWF’s commitment to marine conservation and a sustainable salmon industry in Tasmania is unwavering.
 We are proud of our achievements made under the Tassal partnership.
 The remaining significant environmental challenges are of a clear industry-wide nature.

 WWF-Australia is expanding its approach to sustainable aquaculture and marine conservation in Tasmania by deepening its engagement with aquaculture companies, government, scientists and stakeholders.
 Over the next two years, WWF plans to work with industry, leading scientists, environmental groups and government to secure:

 - A government commitment to enhanced marine spatial planning and protection that better accounts for all marine and coastal values and users;

 - 100% certification of Tasmanian salmon production against the highest global standard for sustainable fish farming (the Aquaculture Stewardship Council or ASC), while also strengthening the standard to reflect Tasmanian conditions;

 - More effective and transparent regulation of aquaculture, including more public disclosure of the environmental impacts of aquaculture; together with science-based limits on salmon farming to protect sensitive ecosystems and vulnerable species, notably in Macquarie Harbour.